stephenrigney/ontology/documentation/wiki/Home.md

 - Documents laid before the Houses
 - Committee reports and submissions

-This document deals only with the aspects of the ontology relating to Bills.
-Things from other datasets may be referenced but have not yet been formally defined.

 One of the core functions of any Parliament is to decide on the legal basis for the creation and dissolution of State bodies, and to set the scope of their functions.
-Where relevant (and feasible) the descriptions of Departments, roles and offices in this ontology will include a link to the decision of the Oireachtas on their creation, modification or dissolution, thereby allowing the Oireachtas dataset to be used as an authority vocabulary for Departments and Ministerial roles.
+Where relevant and feasible, the descriptions of Departments, roles and offices in this ontology will include a link to the decision of the Oireachtas on their creation, modification or dissolution, thereby allowing the Oireachtas dataset to be used as an authority vocabulary for Departments and Ministerial roles.

-The Oireachtas ontology in OWL format can be downloaded from [/data/oireachtas.owl](../tree/master/data/oireachtas.owl)
+For the current technical structure of the ontology, see the [ontology README](https://github.com/Oireachtas/ontology/blob/master/ontology/README.md).

 #### Terms used